TZstatsADS/Fall2018-Proj3-Sec2-grp6/README.md

 **Contribution statement**:

 All members designed the study for baseline model.
 Izzy Beers, Yimeng Qiu, Binhan Wang, and Yaxin Wang created initial versions of functions being called.
 Yen-Hsiang Chen improved `feature` and created `superResolution`.
 Yaxin Wang and Yimeng Qiu extracted the features from training images.
-Binhan Wang tuned the paramters, trained the model for baseline, and evaluated the performace for the baseline model.
+Binhan Wang tuned the paramters, trained the model for baseline, and evaluated the performace of the baseline model.
 Yen-Hsiang Chen improved the speed of the baseline model.
 Yimeng Qiu designed and created the CNN improved model.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.